TI-Forest-Sector-Modelling/PFA/README.md

 land cover share [%] where forest-related PNV classes could be established in 2050 in the scenario RCP2.6.

 Comparisons of aggregated PNV data between single countries, regions or continents can be visualized using bar plots.
-The following figure depicts the share of land where forest-related PVN classes could potentially be established across continental aggregates.
-Underlying data are processed from 6 classes and 3 RCPs in 2050.
+The following figure depicts the share of land where forest-related PNV classes could potentially be established across the 10 most forested countries gobally.
+Underlying data are processed from 20 classes and 3 RCPs in 2050.

 The following parameters were used:
 > pnv_analysis.pnv_bar_plot(plot_option='rel', aggregated_forest=False)

 ![img_toolbox_example_barplot.png](paper/img_toolbox_example_barplot.png)
-**Figure 2**: Barplot of continental aggregated potential natural vegetation data.
-Aggregated data are depicted as the potential land cover share [%] where forest-related PNV classes could be established in 2050 in the scenario RCP2.6, 4.5, and 8.5.
+**Figure 2**: Bar plot of PNV data for the 10 most forested countries.
+The data are depicted as the potential land cover share [%] where forest-related PNV classes could be established in 2050 in the scenario RCP2.6, 4.5, and 8.5.